 Various essays have been in anthologies over the years, most recently for Ariel Gore’s collection, The People’s Apocalypse (2014).
 She also writes book reviews and interviews authors.

-Sarah is currently working on Clean Up On Aisle Twenty Three, a collection of flash fiction and prose poems from life on the edges, bringing stories from the underbelly and counterculture of both Britain and America, quirky, messy, and often disturbingly told.
+Sarah is working on a collection of flash fiction and prose poems from life on the edges, bringing stories from the underbelly and counterculture of both Britain and America, quirky, messy, and often disturbingly told.

-New Mexico is home for her although she lives and studies in Vermont for now.
+New Mexico is home for her although she studies in Vermont for now.